How To Make The Best Mulch For A Vegetable Garden

 As you can see, a lot of stuff that gets thrown away can be saved to make mulch.
 Plant-based mulch includes the benefit of containing nitrogen, the active ingredient in chemical-based, store-bought fertilizer.
 Let’s look at the pros and cons of each homemade mulch option.

-How to Make the Best Mulch for a Vegetable Garden
+How to Make Mulch for a Vegetable Garden

 - Wood Chips: The Best Mulch You Can’t Buy